pl453s/linux-mint-gnome/README.md

 ## Gnome Customization

-- This a the big project, a central GUI to customize (for now, it's just a Zenity info box which launch 'Gnome Tweaks'):
+- This is the big project, a central GUI to customize (for now, it's just a Zenity box which launch 'Gnome Tweaks'):
 Styles, extensions, appearance, applications-grid, user folders names, Gnome, QT5, GDM3, Plymouth and Grub
 - For now, to change the desktop style after the welcome screen passed, go to 'Customization' > 'Extensions' and enable/disable the corresponding extensions.
 Do not enable 'Dash to Panel' and 'Dash to Dock' at the same time.